upclinux/upclinux.github.io/README.md

     grunt serve

-Deploy: Open Gruntfile.js, change the name, and
+Deploy: Open Gruntfile.js, change to your GitHub account, and

     grunt deploy